rstafford/HOL5314/README.md

    The output shows that the version 2.0.0 image is now present.

-1. (Optionally) you could issue the helm upgrade to downgrade the image back to 1.0.0 version.
+1. (Optionally) Issue the helm upgrade to downgrade the image back to 1.0.0 version.

 1. Uninstall the Coherence Charts